Reaction-Diffusion Processes with Surface Autocatalysis: Introduction

-The opposite trend of a growing population dynamics is observed in autocatalytic reactions, also known as branching processes.
-Under favorable conditions, each particle can branch (or split) into two or many copies of itself, implying a rapid growth of the population over time.
-Classical examples range from neutron production in a nuclear reactor to bacterial colony growth, viral infections, population models in ecology, and genealogical trees in social sciences \cite{Harris,Kimmel}.
+The opposite behavior arises in branching processes, including autocatalytic (self-amplifying) branching reactions in the bulk.
+Under favorable conditions, each particle may split into two or more offspring, implying a rapid growth of the population over time.
+Classical examples range from neutron production in a nuclear reactor to bacterial colony growth, viral infections, population models in ecology, and genealogical trees in social systems \cite{Harris,Athreya,Williams,Kimmel}.
 Various types of autocatalytic reactions play an important role in chemistry and biology \cite{Plasson11,Bissette13,Blokhuis20,Hanopolskyi21,Laurant08}.
-For instance, autocatalysis as a positive feedback mechanism appears as an essential element for controlling complex networks of chemical reactions \cite{Kriukov24}, whereas the whole concept of self-replication is crucial for understanding the origins of life \cite{Oparin,Hordijk13,Preiner19}.
+For instance, autocatalysis as a positive-feedback mechanism appears as an essential element for controlling complex networks of chemical reactions \cite{Kriukov24}, whereas the whole concept of self-replication is crucial for understanding the origins of life \cite{Oparin,Hordijk13,Preiner19}.
 In particular, ribosome biogenesis provides a prominent example of effective autocatalysis in biological systems, where the molecular machinery required for protein synthesis contributes to its own production \cite{Reuveni17}.
-The intrinsic nonlinear character of branching processes is responsible for many peculiar features in chemical and living systems such as formation of patterns and traveling waves \cite{Murrey,Miguez07}.
+The intrinsic nonlinear character of branching processes is responsible for many distinctive features in chemical and living systems such as formation of patterns and traveling waves \cite{Murrey,Miguez07}.